arcana-lab/noelle/README.md

 ```

 ## Repository structure
-All the C++ source of the framework are in `src`.
-More specifically, `src/core` contains all the abstractions, while `src/tools` contains a set of tools build on top of the core.
-All tools are independent from each other.

 - `bin` contains the scripts through which the user will run all analyses and transformations
 - `doc` contains the documentation
 - `examples` contains examples of how to build LLVM pass that rely on NOELLE
+- `src` contains the C++ source of the framework
+- `src/core` contains all the main abstractions
+- `src/tools` contains a set of tools built on top of the core.
+All tools are independent from one another
 - `tests` contains unit tests

 ## NOELLE as an external project